"They’re just wrong"—Ex-Reddit CEO Ellen Pao has harsh words on Big Tech's failure to stop internet hate

 Ellen Pao sounds tired.
-“I actually haven’t been on Reddit in 6 months,” she says, a remarkable admission for the company’s former CEO.
+“I actually haven’t been on Reddit in six months,” she says, a remarkable admission for the company’s former CEO.
 She says she’s tired; tired of her old colleagues’ decisions on hate speech, tired of similar decisions from other social media giants, and tired of being harassed online.

 It’s been almost four years since Pao led Reddit.
 Since then she’s navigated the fallout of an unsuccessful sexual harassment lawsuit she brought that left her ostracized in Silicon Valley circles.
-When Pao first came forward with her stories of sexual harassment and discrimination at the venture capital firm, Kleiner Perkins Caufield & Byers where she was a partner, people, men especially, doubted her claims.
+When Pao first came forward with her stories of sexual harassment and discrimination at the venture capital firm Kleiner Perkins Caufield & Byers, where she was a partner, people, men especially, doubted her claims.
 She became a pariah at the firm and was attacked online, but her case has come to be seen as a forerunner of the #MeToo movement.

 It wasn’t the first time she became a target online, having endured already heavy internet harassment following her decision, just before leaving the company in 2015, to ban some of Reddit’s most toxic subreddits.

-Since that time, social media companies have taken some steps to address rampant abuse, harassment, and hate that’s proliferated on their platforms.
-But they haven’t yet stamped it out to the extent that other types of harmful content have been sidelined.
+Since then, social media companies have taken some steps to address rampant abuse, harassment, and hate that’s proliferated on their platforms.
+But they haven’t stamped it out to the extent that other types of harmful content have been sidelined.

-Reddit continues to struggle with where to draw the line on the popular The_Donald subreddit, home to a xenophobic and sometimes harassing group of Trump supporters, and has been unable to stop abusive internet behavior like brigading, where groups coordinate large troll campaigns by targeting and infiltrating other communities.
+Reddit continues to struggle with where to draw the line on the popular The_Donald subreddit, home to a xenophobic and sometimes harassing group of Trump supporters, and has been unable to stop abusive behavior like brigading, where groups coordinate large troll campaigns by targeting and infiltrating other communities.

-Pao now serves as the CEO of Project Include, a non-profit advocating diversity in the technology industry.
+Pao now serves as the CEO of Project Include, a nonprofit that advocates diversity in the technology industry.
 Even though she’s no longer at an internet company, Pao still has a lot of thoughts on what platforms should do to stop the spread of hate and harassment, and she’s disappointed by how little they’ve accomplished.

-Our conversation happened not long after the killings at mosques in Christchurch, New Zealand by a shooter whose internet behavior and manifesto left little doubt he had been radicalized online.
-Though his writings didn’t make specific reference to Reddit, the site has acted as a bridge between the darker, bigotry filled recesses of the internet like 4chan and 8chan (where the shooter did post) and mainstream sites like Facebook, Twitter, and YouTube.
-In the wake of the shooting, the worst subreddits hosted hate filled homages to the shooters.
+Our conversation happened not long after the killings at mosques in Christchurch, New Zealand, by a shooter whose internet behavior and manifesto left little doubt he had been radicalized online.
+Though his writings didn’t make specific reference to Reddit, the site has acted as a bridge between the darker, bigotry-filled recesses of the internet like 4chan and 8chan (where the shooter did post) and mainstream sites like Facebook, Twitter, and YouTube.
+In the wake of the shooting, the worst subreddits hosted hate-filled homages to the shooters.

-Mother Jones talked to the former Reddit CEO about how she thinks her old industry can take the harassment, abuse and hate speech it’s enabled more seriously.
+Mother Jones talked to the former Reddit CEO about how she thinks her previous industry can take the harassment, abuse, and hate speech it’s enabled more seriously.
 She’s not confident that they will.

-Mother Jones: Reddit seems resistant to banning some of the worst types of subreddits still on its platform, including ones that have espoused Islamophobia in the wake of the Christchurch shooting.
-As someone who made key decisions to start banning these types of toxic subreddits, I was curious to get your take.
+Mother Jones: Reddit seems resistant to banning some of the worst types of subreddits on its platform, including ones that have espoused Islamophobia in the wake of the Christchurch shooting.
+I was curious to get your take as someone who made key decisions to start banning these types of toxic subreddits.

-Ellen Pao: Part of it is fear: The fear that platform employees have of their users drives a lot of decision making in ways you don’t expect.
+Ellen Pao: Part of it is fear—the fear that platform employees have of their users drives a lot of decision making in ways you don’t expect.
 My guess is that there’s a lot of fear of people who are running and using The_Donald.
 It’s not a subreddit that is following the rules or should actually be there.
 Part of it is usage: It’s hard to take down a subreddit which is driving a lot of traffic.

 But at the end of the day, if you don’t follow your rules, you end up having more people not follow the rules.
 If your platform doesn’t hold people accountable to the rules then your rules really don’t have that much meaning.
 You see that not just on Reddit, but on Twitter, where people are allowed to break rules because of newsworthiness, which is very vague.
 People don’t know what that actually means and you end up with more and more vitriol.

-MJ: Those arguments are used for things like President Trump’s Twitter even though he’s probably violated a lot of different platform rules.
-Do you think his account is a worthwhile level of newsworthiness?
+MJ: Those arguments are used for things like President Trump’s Twitter even though he’s probably violated a lot of platform rules.
+Do you think his account is at a worthwhile level of newsworthiness?

-EP: From having run a platform, you have to have one standard—otherwise, it really doesn’t mean anything.
+EP: From having run a platform, you have to have one standard—otherwise it really doesn’t mean anything.
 When you see the impact of the words, when you see the impact of the content, and it leads to harassment and you have experienced that harassment, you have a different perspective.
 It’s not just words.
 It’s not just speech.
 It can be very hurtful.

 Thinking about the recent suicides among the people from Parkland and the father from Sandy Hook, this ongoing harassment and abuse has an impact on people.
-I can’t imagine losing someone and having people say “They’re alive” and that I’m a liar as I’m trying to grieve and overcome what is probably the most horrible experience of my life.
+I can’t imagine losing someone and having people say “they’re alive” and that I’m a liar as I’m trying to grieve and overcome what is probably the most horrible experience of my life.
 This should not be allowed, and I do think it contributed to the father’s death by suicide.
 I can’t imagine that it didn’t.

 There is a strong link between bullying, suicide, self-harm, and suicidal behaviors with harassment online.
 That’s stuff that people have actually researched and proven.
 So when you’re in charge of a platform and you allow this kind of behavior, I hope these people are holding themselves accountable for what is happening and what is coming out of their platforms.
 If they really believe the value of this so-called “public square” or so-called “free speech” is worth it, they should understand what the consequences are and be forced to acknowledge that—in the interest of building these platforms, in the interest of generating revenue, in the interest of generating engagement—people are being harassed to the point of where they actually are suicidal.